How to Prevent a Fire Pit from Rusting

 4. A Little Veg Oil Can Help

-There are of course treatments you can use to protect the metal from rusting, but these aren’t always advisable as they will likely release some toxic chemicals the next time you light a fire (and will burn away!).
+Of course, there are treatments you can use to protect the metal from rusting, but these aren’t always advisable as they will likely release some toxic chemicals the next time you light a fire (and will burn away!).

 An excellent alternative, however, is vegetable oil.
-Adding a light layer of veg oil to your fire pit after cleaning helps protect the metal against rust.
+After cleaning, adding a light layer of veg oil to your fire pit helps protect the metal against rust.

 5. Keep a Vigilant Eye

-Regular inspections of your fire pit are the key to detecting rust early, and the sooner you treat the rust the less damage it will cause.
+Regular inspections of your fire pit are the key to detecting rust early.
+The sooner you treat the rust, the less damage it will cause.

 Rusting Fire Pit